 Attention: When pedalling, the ball of your big toe should be positioned above the centre of the pedal spindle.
 With your feet in this position you should not be able to stretch your legs completely at the lowest point.
 If the saddle is too high, you will have trouble passing through the lowest point and your pedalling will become awkward.
 If the saddle is too low, you may soon find your knees aching.
 You can check the height of your saddle in the following simple way.
-This is best done wearing flat-soled shoes.
+This is best done wearing flat-soled shoes

-- Sit on the saddle and put one heel on the pedal at its lowest point.
+- ▶ Sit on the saddle and put one heel on the pedal at its lowest point.
 Your leg must be fully stretched in this position.
-Ensure that your hips remain straight when doing this. - To adjust the saddle height release the Wheelguard (read chapter "How to use the Wheelguard" beforehand).
-Use a suitable tool to release the seat post binder bolt by turning it anticlockwise. - Do not pull the seat post out as far as to let the mark on the shaft come into view.
+Ensure that your hips remain straight when doing this. - ▶ To adjust the height loosen the seat post binder bolt.
+Use a suitable tool to release the seat post binder bolt by turning it anticlockwise. - ▶ Do not pull the seat post out as far as to let the mark on the shaft come into view.
 In the case of frames with long seat tubes which continue beyond the top tube, the seat post should at least reach below the height of the top tube!
-This can mean a minimum insertion length of IO centimetres (4.5 in.) or more.
+This can mean a minimum insertion length of 10 centimetres (4.5 in.) or more.

-To adjust the saddle height release the Wheelguard at the seat post
+To adjust the height loosen the seat post binder bolt

-The leg must be fully stretched with the heel on the pedal at its lowest
+The leg must be fully stretched with the heel on the pedal at its lowest point